hashicorp/terraform-ls/docs/language-clients.md

 Packer HCL config nor any other HCL config files as the server is not equipped to handle these file types.

+## Configuration

+Unless the client allows the end-user to pass arbitrary config options (e.g. generic Sublime Text LSP package without Terraform LSP package), the client should expose configuration as per [SETTINGS.md](./SETTINGS.md).

+Client should match the option names exactly, and if possible match the underlying data structures too. i.e. if a field is documented as `ignoreDirectoryNames`, it should be exposed as `ignoreDirectoryNames`, **not** ~`IgnoreDirectoryNames`~, or ~`ignore_directory_names`~.
+This is to avoid user confusion when the server refers to any config option in informative, warning, or error messages.

+Client may use a flat structure using the `.` (single dot) as a separator between the object name and option nested under it, such as `{ "foo.bar": "..." }` instead of `{ "foo": { "bar": "..." } }`.
+This is acceptable in situations when using objects is not possible or practical (e.g. VS Code wouldn't display objects in the Settings UI).

+The server will generally refer to options using the `.` address, for simplicity and avoidance of doubts.

 ## Watched Files

 The server (`>= 0.28.0`) supports `workspace/didChangeWatchedFiles` notifications.